English: We Without Wings – Under the Innocent Sky

 As for the voice actors, some sounded really annoying.
 Some sounded like someone who’s wearing a nose clip.
 Some were screechy.
 As for the remaining others, they were good which is somewhat above average or if not, just average.
 Along with the voices were the soundtracks.
 Well, for a loud and crazy anime, it is expected that the soundtracks used were loud and funky as well, which suits the lively and energetic atmosphere albeit sometimes as well as it had its fun moments, it also contains boring and “unfunny” scenes.

 It had its dull moments, there are times when it tries too hard to be funny, and there are those times when it’s just plain downright stupid.
-Looking pass through that, this light and fluffy feathery ride which is called Oretachi ni Tsubasa wa Nai is one unique experience.
+Looking past through that, this light and fluffy feathery ride which is called Oretachi ni Tsubasa wa Nai is one unique experience.
 Predictable and stupid as some might dub harem to be; stupid is true but predictable was nowhere near.
 A definite must watch for harem fans.
 Now they have something to brag about harem; that it’s not all about ecchi/moe or anything in between.
 And as for those who are not into harems (including me), I guess I could safely say that Oretachi ni Tsubasa wa Nai is a “Do not judge the book by its cover” or more like “Harems although of the same feather, do not always flock together… because some of them don’t have wings.”
+(Yeah it's that random)

 Opening Theme"Spread Wings" by Aki Misato.